Auctions with Tokens: Monetary Policy as a Mechanism Design Choice: Introduction

-This paper makes several contributions.
-First, it shows that destroying (or burning) tokens may be the optimal monetary policy.
-As already discussed, burning of tokens received as payment in an auction is common in the context of blockchain.
-It has been widely discussed within the Ethereum community in relation to EIP-1559, a recent upgrade in the way transaction fees are calculated according to which a fraction of those fees are burned rather than transferred to miners/validators.\footnote{See the original proposal here \url{https://eips.ethereum.org/EIPS/eip-1559}. } The original argument for burning is to prevent miners/validators from manipulating how fees are calculated (see \citealp{roughgarden2020transaction}).
-Several commentators however pointed out that tokens could be automatically forwarded to a dedicated fund instead of burned.
-This paper also contributes to the discussion on whether tokens are securities.
-The tokens in the model provide access to a service and are, therefore, ``utility tokens.''
-The logic behind their pricing and valuation is different from that of equity (see, in particular, \citealp{prat2019fundamental}).
-Because of that, some argue that utility tokens are not securities.
-However, the benchmark model (i.e., the one without frictions) shows that \textit{in equilibrium}, the value of these tokens is identical to that of equity.
-Finally, this paper also provides a rationale for using tokens over equity.
-When the contracting space is sufficiently restricted, then tokens are preferred to equity because revenue misappropriation is not an issue with tokens, but it is with equity.
+This paper contributes to the ongoing discussion on whether tokens should be classified as securities.
+In the model, tokens grant access to a service and are therefore considered ``utility tokens.''
+Their pricing and valuation logic differ from that of equity (see, in particular, \citealp{prat2019fundamental}), which led some to argue that utility tokens are not securities.
+However, in the benchmark model without frictions, the equilibrium value of tokens coincides with that of equity.
+The analysis also provides a rationale for preferring tokens over equity.
+When the contracting environment is sufficiently constrained, tokens are optimal because revenue misappropriation is a concern with equity but not with tokens.
+A key prediction is therefore that token issuance should be more prevalent in jurisdictions with weaker institutions, for example, where enforcement through the court system is less effective.